-After David Bowie's tragic passing this month, the German Foreign Office tweeted a farewell to the groundbreaking artist, thanking him for his role in bringing down the Berlin Wall.
-Bowie fans already know that his time in Berlin was the stuff of legend: sharing a run-down apartment with Iggy Pop, soaking up a seedy nightlife, and producing the three albums that would later become known as the "Berlin Trilogy.”
+After David Bowie’s death in January 2016, the German Foreign Office tweeted a farewell to the groundbreaking artist, thanking him for his role in bringing down the Berlin Wall.
+Bowie fans already know that his time in Berlin was the stuff of legend: sharing a run-down apartment with Iggy Pop, soaking up a seedy nightlife, and producing the three albums that would later become known as the “Berlin Trilogy.”
 Yet, many have forgotten that “Heroes,” the tragic love song he penned after watching a romantic scene alongside the Berlin Wall, became something of a battle cry for the divided city.

 Of course, Berlin remembers, which is why the city continues to celebrate Bowie’s legacy by showcasing his stomping grounds as cultural landmarks.
-As locals continue to cover his quiet street in Schöneberg with flowers and music halls around the city commemorate his creative genius, travelers can take advantage of one of the numerous guided tours that offer anecdotes and entry to his former dives.
+Travelers can take advantage of one of the numerous guided tours that offer anecdotes and entry to his former dives.
 Otherwise, most of these spaces are open to the public and easily accessible by foot.
 After visiting his old apartment on Hauptstrasse 155, be sure to visit the places that Bowie sought for inspiration.

 As one of the first venues to boast a regular lineup of punk bands in West Berlin, SO36 was a favorite spot for David Bowie and Iggy Pop.
 Thanks to its roster of punk rock bands, new wave acts, and performance artists, the venue is often compared to New York’s CBGB during its heyday.
 Fortunately for Berlin, SO36 still stands and remains true to its roots by showcasing new artists, experimental performances, and the city’s most avant-garde. —Oranien Strasse near Heinrichplatz, Kreuzberg